Search our site…

 The first time you complete a form you will be asked to create a new portal account.
 It’s quick and easy to register for an account, and it means the information you send to us is secure.

-User guides are available through the 'report concerns…’ buttons above.
+User guides are available through the 'report concerns…’ links above.

 If you are concerned about a child or an adult and unable to use the Portal below, you can call Customer First on 0808 800 4005 (this is a freephone number).